adefrutoscasado/myern-dockerized-stack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project implements the main features to deploy a MyERN stack project.
+This project implements the main features to deploy a MyERN stack application.

 - No `create-react-app` clones.
 A minimal webpack config is provided.
 No hacks to configure!
 - Node modules managed entirely by docker.
 Package version integrity across developers and environments.
 Including IDE access to node modules.